Procopius: Secret History

-Belisarius may be this bearded figure on the right of Emperor Justinian I in the mosaic in the Church of San Vitale, Ravenna, which celebrates the reconquest of Italy by the Roman army under the skillful leadership of Belisarius.
+Sixth century mosaic possibly depicting Belisarius in the Church of San Vitale, Ravenna, which celebrates the reconquest of Italy by the Byzantines.

-Procopius's now famous Anecdota, also known as Secret History (Ἀπόκρυφη Ἱστορία, Apókryphe Historía; Historia Arcana), was discovered centuries later at the Vatican Library in Rome and published in Lyon by Niccolò Alamanni in 1623.
-Its existence was already known from the Suda, which referred to it as Procopius's "unpublished works" containing "comedy" and "invective" of Justinian, Theodora, Belisarius and Antonina.
+Procopius's now famous Anecdota, also known as Secret History (Ἀπόκρυφη Ἱστορία, Apókryphe Historía; Historia Arcana), was discovered in 1623 in the Vatican Library in Rome by Niccolò Alamanni, who published it while omitting chapter 9 regarding the explicit material about the early years of Theodora and Justinian.
+Its existence was already known from Suda's encyclopedia (10th century), which referred to it as Procopius's "unpublished works" containing "comedy" and "criticism" of Justinian, Theodora, Belisarius and Antonina.
 The Secret History covers roughly the same years as the first seven books of The History of the Wars and appears to have been written after they were published.
+He wrote this book only after the death of Theodora as there were considerable risks to Procopius' life.
 Current consensus generally dates it to 550, or less commonly 558.
-Since no author seems to have been aware of this work for centuries, even though Procopius was widely read and quoted, the Secret History appears to have remained unknown for several generations.
-How and when the text was published is unknown.
+In the preface Procopius wrote:

+The reason for this decision is that I could not at that time give a candid report concerning certain events so long as the people who were responsible for them were still alive.
+It would have been impossible either to evade detection by the legions of their spies and informers or, having been caught, not to suffer a most cruel death.
+I could not even trust my closest relatives.

-In the eyes of many scholars, the Secret History reveals an author who had become deeply disillusioned with Emperor Justinian, his wife Theodora, the general Belisarius, and his wife Antonina.
+The Secret History reveals an author who had become deeply disillusioned with Emperor Justinian, his wife Theodora, the general Belisarius, and his wife Antonina.
 The work claims to expose the secret springs of their public actions, as well as the private lives of the emperor and his entourage.
-In recent years, however, other scholars have warned against confusing the account in the Secret History with Procopius' actual opinion.
+In recent years, however, other scholars have warned against confusing the account in the Secret History with Procopius's actual opinion.
 Justinian is portrayed as cruel, venal, prodigal, and incompetent.
 In one passage, it is even claimed that he was possessed by demonic spirits or was himself a demon lord: